zendframework/zf2-documentation/docs/modules/zend.validator.in-array.rst

 In addition to *PHP* 's ``in_array()`` method this validator can also be used to validate multidimensional arrays.

-To validate multidimensional arrays you have to set therecursiveoption.
+To validate multidimensional arrays you have to set the recursive option.

 .. code-block:: php
     :linenos: